Wormholes with Ends of the World: Most general wormholes

 In higher dimensions, it is unlikely for a similar statement to hold because the geometry backreacts according to the locations of the dynamical objects such as the EOW brane in a highly sensitive way.
 In 3D Einstein gravity, the geometry is locally AdS${}_3$, so the backreaction is more under control.
 This rigidity of 3D gravity makes it conceivable for the conjecture to hold.

 From the ensemble perspective, the fact that this topological term reproduces the correct $g$-function dependence essentially follows from index counting.
-Here we will only give some examples, but it is straightforward to apply it to a general manifold.\footnote{A more systematic derivation will be given in \cite{upcoming}.} Some of the simplest examples are just the second moments for $B$ and $D$ given by \eqref{eq:B_second} and \eqref{eq:D_second}.
+Here we will only present examples, and it is straightforward to apply it to any given manifold.
+A more systematic derivation can be found in \cite{Jafferis:2025yxt}.
+Some of the simplest examples are just the second moments for $B$ and $D$ given by \eqref{eq:B_second} and \eqref{eq:D_second}.
 As a result of bootstrap (and our choice of the normalization), they both scale as $g$ to the zeroth power (no dependence).
 This is exactly reproduced by the topological formula when applied to the corresponding bulk saddles \eqref{fig:B2worm} and \eqref{fig:D2worm}.
 Another slightly more involved example would be the two-copy observable \eqref{eq:2copyeg1result}.
 As we can see, the first term has no dependence, which is reproduced by applying the topological formula to \eqref{fig:1bk2bdworm}.
 The second term is more interesting.
 It is a factorized term with contributions from two factorized manifolds, each looking like a manifold with a single disk brane with one puncture and one kink (combine \eqref{fig:punc} and \eqref{fig:kink}).
 Each kink contributes $\sqrt{g_ag_b}$, and the brane contributes no factors because the punctured disk has $\chi=0$.
 This reproduced the expected factor in the second term of \eqref{eq:2copyeg1result}.

 Let us consider a more complicated example drawn in \eqref{fig:mixedworm}.
 It computes the inner product between blocks with index structures